 With hanging space and shelf storage at the side, and a shoe cupboard inside, the wardrobe is compact and efficient, set in a minimal frame without any complex gadgets.

-Designed in 1929 for the Barcelona International Exposition by Mies van der Rohe, the Barcelona Chair features two slim rectangular cushions over a light, stainless-steel frame.
+Created in 1929 for the Barcelona International Exposition, the Barcelona Chair was designed by Bauhaus director Ludwig Mies van der Rohe in collaboration with architect Lilly Reich.
+It features two slim rectangular cushions over a light, stainless-steel frame.

 The chair frame was initially designed to be bolted together, but it was redesigned in 1950 using stainless steel, allowing it to be formed from one seamless piece of metal.
 Bovine leather was also used in place of the original ivory-coloured pigskin.